WordPress/wp-movies-demo/README.md

 - `/lib` - The code that contains the runtime of the Interactivity API (which will eventually be part of Gutenberg) and the configuration needed to run the demo.

+## When will I be able to use this?

+The Interactivity API is an **experimental feature** and not ready for adoption yet.
+It is under active development and its final public API is **very likely going to change before an official release** For now, we recommend experimenting with the Interactivity API via this demo.
+Use this in your projects at your own risk.

 ## Prerequisites

 - [Docker](https://www.docker.com/)